feschber/lan-mouse/README.md

 For an alternative (with slightly different goals) you may check out [Input Leap](https://github.com/input-leap).

+> [!WARNING]
+> Since this tool has gained a bit of popularity over the past couple of days:
+>
+> All network traffic is currently **unencrypted** and sent in **plaintext**.
+>
+> A malicious actor with access to the network could read input data or send input events with spoofed IPs to take control over a device.
+>
+> Therefore you should only use this tool in your local network with trusted devices for now
+> and I take no responsibility for any leakage of data!

 ## OS Support

 The following table shows support for input emulation (to emulate events received from other clients) and